Adaptation in the aquatic submerged plants and what plants are underwater?

 Plants need carbon dioxide (CO2) for photosynthesis, but obtaining it can be trickier in water compared to air.
 Some plants have stomata (pores for gas exchange) on their upper leaf surfaces, allowing them to capture CO2 from the air during calm periods.

 Snorkels (Pneumatophores): Some plants, like mangroves, have air roots that grow upwards out of the water.
 These snorkels allow them to take in oxygen directly from the air.
-Some emergent plants, like reeds and cattails, have air channels running through their stems that allow them to transport oxygen from the atmosphere down to their roots submerged in water.
+Some emergent plants, like reeds and cattails, have air channels running through the stems that allow them to transport oxygen from the atmosphere down to their roots submerged in water.

 Unlike land plants that get nutrients from the soil, aquatic plants absorb them from the water.
 Obtaining essential nutrients can be more difficult in water than in soil.
 Many aquatic plants have finely divided roots or root hairs to absorb more dissolved minerals from the water column.